makaronz/site2data/README.md

 -   The primary API gateway is `apps/api`.
 It uses tRPC for communication with `apps/web`.

--   Other REST endpoints or WebSocket communication might be used by `frontend/`.
-Refer to `ReverseEngineering/05_APIAnalysis.md` and the specific application code (`apps/api/src`, `frontend/src`) for details.

 ---

-## System Architecture

-The system utilizes a monorepo structure housing multiple applications and shared packages.
-Core components include two frontends, an API gateway, and two background workers communicating via Redis.
-See [Architecture Overview](ReverseEngineering/07_ArchitectureOverview.md) for a detailed description and diagram.

----

 ## Contact & Support

 -   Open an Issue on the GitHub repository.

--   Refer to documentation in the `ReverseEngineering/` directory.

 -   Contact the development team.